tom-nook/toulbox/posts/what-is-devsecops.md

 - [GoSec](https://github.com/securego/gosec)

 A static security scan checks the source code against a database of known [Common Vulnerability Exploits (CVE's)](https://cve.mitre.org/).
 By adding one to the pipeline, we'll ensure that we can catch public security exploits before merging into main.
 Again, I've selected a language-specific one for GoLang.
 However, [Snyk](https://github.com/marketplace/actions/snyk) is another good choice and can scan several different languages.
-However, it will require you to set up an account, generate a token, and it is only FREE if you are working on an open-source project.
+But, it will require you to set up an account, generate a token, and it is only FREE if you are working on an open-source project.
+Hence, the choice to not go with it for this project.

 ```yaml
 ### Above is still the same